 37Anywhere it calls for vinegar ~ Patricia F.

 38On sunburns to help them heal faster and as a hair/ scalp rinse to make it shinier and more manageable and control dandruff.
 It also helps with indigestion and just tastes delicious on salads and in soups.
 My mom started us using it as the home-remefy treatment choice for nearly every ailment. ~ Diane C.

 39It is a great hair detangler, facial toner, internal cleanser, fruit and vege wash, salad spritz.....I love this stuff! ~ Mandy E.

 40When I am coming down with a cold or when I have leg cramps I rub it straight on my legs and within a few mins the cramping has calmed down. ~ Marleen I.

 Apple Cider Vinegar Benefits

-Check out these health benefits of a common kitchen staple, apple cider vinegar.
+Check out these health benefits of apple cider vinegar.